We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 These foods may be especially helpful on the first day of dealing with diarrhea.
-Eating many small meals throughout the day can help keep the digestive system from becoming overworked.
+Eating many small meals throughout the day rather than a few large ones can help keep the digestive system from becoming overworked.

 Liquids are also vital to recovery.
-People with diarrhea must drink plenty of water throughout the day and should drink an additional cup of water after every loose bowel movement.
+People with diarrhea need to drink plenty of water throughout the day, and they should drink an additional cup of water after every loose bowel movement.

 Drinking plenty of water helps prevent dehydration and flush any toxins out of the body.

-However, as well as water, the body also loses minerals and electrolytes through diarrhea.
+As well as water, the body loses minerals and electrolytes through diarrhea.
 People should try to drink liquids containing minerals and electrolytes to replenish those lost.
-Sources of electrolytes and minerals include:
+Sources of electrolytes and minerals

 - coconut water